- What are EU Treaty Rights in Ireland?

 Residency based on financial capability

-As an EU/EEA citizen, you can freely live in Ireland if you have the financial capability and comprehensive health insurance to cover for yourself and any other family member(s).
+EU/EEA citizens can freely live in Ireland if they have the financial capability and comprehensive health insurance to cover for themselves and any other family member(s).

 - Spouse or civil partner

-- Dependent child or that of your spouse or civil partner
+- Dependent child or that of a spouse or civil partner

 - Grandchild or spouse’s grandchild under the age of 21